 • recognise that drafting and editing are essential parts of the writing process

-Long term plans are implemented, to ensure high quality teaching and to provide a coverage of skills across the school.
-Writing is planned towards a journey of work, which is creative, imaginative and engages the interests of our pupils across the school.
+Writing follows an ECPS journey, which is creative, imaginative and engages the interests of our pupils across the school.
 We focus on the use of high-quality texts, images, videos and our current curriculum topics, to stimulate children’s creativity and to help to develop their enthusiasm for writing.
-Each half term, teachers focus on the teaching of a narrative and a non-fiction unit of work with poetry being taught at three points during the year, using their topic or the interests of the children as a stimulus.
+Each half term, teachers focus on the teaching of a narrative and a non-fiction unit of work with poetry being taught at three points during the year, using the topic or the interests of the children as a stimulus.
 Our units focus on a spiralling progression of skills from reception to year 6, which enables our children to progress into sophisticated and independent writers.

 By the end of year 6, children are confident in writing and recognising a range of text types:

 Our approach to writing promotes creativity within the classroom.
 Each journey begins by 'reading around the genre'.
 This engages and motivates them, prior to writing.
 We then focus on the PAT of the writing (purpose, audience, text type) and children develop a deep understanding of these three aspects.
 This supports their initial idea development and understanding of the upcoming writing as well as ensuring that they apply the appropriate skills needed for that piece of writing.